-- "Aqueous Film Forming Foam" (AFFF) which form an aqueous film on the surface of the flammable liquid by the foam solution as it drains from the foam blanket; - "Alcohol Resistant-Aqueous Film Forming Foam" (AR-AFFF) which are resistant to polar solvent and alcohol liquids; - "Fluoro Protein" foams (FP) and - "Film Forming Fluoro-Protein" foams (FFFP)14.
+- "Aqueous Film Forming Foam" (AFFF) which form an aqueous film on the surface of the flammable liquid by the foam solution as it drains from the foam blanket; - "Alcohol Resistant-Aqueous Film Forming Foam" (AR-AFFF) which are resistant to polar solvent and alcohol liquids; - "Fluoro Protein" foams (FP) and - "Film Forming Fluoro-Protein" foams (FFFP)15.

-However, other types of PFAS-containing foams also exist, such as "Alcohol-Resistant Film-Forming Fluoro-Protein" foams (AR-FFFP) and "Fluoro-Protein Alcohol-Resistant" foams (FPAR)15.
+Other types of PFAS-containing foams also exist, such as "Alcohol-Resistant Film-Forming Fluoro-Protein" foams (AR-FFFP) and "Fluoro-Protein Alcohol-Resistant" foams (FPAR)16.

-Thanks to their properties, PFAS-containing foams are therefore used in fires involving flammable liquids (Class B fires16) across a range of sectors.
+Thanks to their properties, PFAS-containing foams are used in fires involving flammable liquids (Class B fires17) across a range of sectors.
 The quantities of foam used by different sectors are discussed in section 1.1.5 and annex A.2.2.
 PFAS-containing firefighting foams are used for fires in many different applications involving flammable liquids and are used in equipment ranging from small fire extinguishers up to large tank fires.
 They can be applied with both mobile and stationary equipment and are also used in training and testing of equipment.

 Firefighting foams are made up of water, air and a foam concentrate mixed together during use.
+A ready for use foam is a correctly proportioned solution of water and foam concentrate that mixes with air during use.

 ECHA's substance database was searched for structures covered by the substance scope of this proposal.
 A large number of highly diverse PFAS substances were identified as potentially being used in firefighting foams with carbon chain length from C2 to \geq C8.
-No PFAS-substance with only a single -CF3 moiety has been identified for this use.
-Briefly, PFAS classes found to be used in firefighting are:
+No